isaacg1/isaacg1.github.io/_posts/2024-02-19-trans-questions.md

 [Trans Day of Visibility](https://en.wikipedia.org/wiki/International_Transgender_Day_of_Visibility) is March 31st, coming up in a little over a month.
-This year, I'd like to run a trans Q&A.
+This year, I'd like to run a trans Q&A, because I think it's really important and helpful to spread information about trans and nonbinary experiences.

 Ask me the questions you have about being trans, being nonbinary, gender, trans history, questioning, exploration, hatching, coming out, gender-affirming care, etc.
-In an upcoming post, I'll do my best to answer the questions I receive, or provide links to people who are more knowledgable on the subject.
+In an upcoming post on March 31st, I'll do my best to answer the questions I receive, or provide links to people who are more knowledgable on the subject.

 The question form is available at the end of this page, or you can [click here](https://docs.google.com/forms/d/e/1FAIpQLSeHoS8CKD6hLlEgbDljhIAIFrQo0Mgq8FBpv1aT4ELd1e2AaA/viewform?usp=sf_link).